 We would also like to make special thanks for Father Jos, George Bezates, Margie, Bradi Fritz and his favorite person, his sister Josephine Keim.

 Frank’s celebration of life reception will be held Saturday, Sept 14, 2019 at 10:30 AM in Ontario at the Blessed Sacrament Church with a reception following the mass.
 This date would also be Pat and Frank’s 66th wedding anniversary.

 Please in lieu of flower or gift, please make contributions to the Ontario Basque Club on his behalf.

-Arrangements and Services by Lienkaemper Chapel, Ontario.To send flowers to the family of Frank Echanis, please visit Tribute Store
+Arrangements and Services by Lienkaemper Chapel, Ontario.To send flowers to the family or plant a tree in memory of Frank Echanis, please visit Tribute Store